PoldiChen/questions/question-nosql/question-nosql.md

 # question-nosql
-some questions and answers for NoSql, like Redis, Memcached, MongoDB and so on.
+some questions and answers for NoSql, like Memcached, MongoDB and so on.

 #### 1. Redis和Memcached的区别？
 Redis | Memcached